The Kilimanjaro Guide

 - A tent (shared, unless you book a single)

-- Guides to make sure you don’t die
+- Guides to make sure you don’t die (kidding, but not really)

 - Porters to lug up your duffel bag and all items needed for your camp